 What is a BI Data Analyst?

-A BI data analyst is a data analyst that focuses on driving business insight through the use of data analytics.
+A BI data analyst focuses on driving business insight through the use of data analytics.
 The BI data analyst role typically handles data transformation, data warehousing, and optimizing business processes through relevant data.
 However, they are a midpoint between BI analysts and data analysts.

 |Learning Platform||What’s Good About the Platform?|

 |1||Coursera||Certificates are offered by popular learning institutes and companies like Google & IBM|

 |2||DataCamp||Comes with an integrated coding platform, great for beginners!|

 |3||Pluralsight||Strong focus on data skills, taught by industry experts|

 |4||Stratascratch||Learn faster by doing real interview coding practices for data science|

 |4||Python||Python for Everybody Specialization||Python for Data Analysis|